DCASE-REPO/DESED_task/recipes/dcase2024_task4_baseline/README.md

 The default directory for checkpoints and logging can be changed using `--log_dir="./exp/2021_baseline`.

 It uses very few batches and epochs so it won't give any meaningful result.

-### Baseline Short Description
+### Baseline Novelties Short Description

-The baseline is the same as the [DCASE 2022 Task 4 baseline][dcase_21_repo], based on a Mean-Teacher model [1].
+The baseline is the same as the pre-trained embedding [DCASE 2023 Task 4 baseline][https://github.com/DCASE-REPO/DESED_task/tree/master/recipes/dcase2023_task4_baseline], based on a Mean-Teacher model [1]. <br>

-The baseline uses a Mean-Teacher model which is a combination of two models: a student model and a teacher model, having the same architecture. <br>
-The teacher's weight are the exponential average of the student model's weights. <br>
-The models are a combination of a convolutional neural network (CNN) and a recurrent neural network (RNN) followed by an attention layer. <br>
-The output of the RNN gives strong predictions while the output of the attention layer gives the weak predictions [2]. <br>
-Mixup is used as data augmentation technique for weak and synthetic data by mixing data in a batch (50% chance of applying it) [3]. <br>
-For more information regarding the network, the reader is referred to [1] and [2].
+We made some changes here in order to handle both DESED and MAESTRO which can have partially missing labels (e.g. DESED events may not be annotated in MAESTRO and vice-versa). <br>
+In detail:

+1. We map certain classes in MAESTRO to some DESED classes (but not vice-versa) when training on MAESTRO data.
+   1. See
+2. When computing losses on MAESTRO and DESED we mask the output logits which corresponds to classes for which we do miss annotation for the current dataset.
+   1. This masking is also applied to the attention pooling layer see .
+3. Mixup is performed only within the same dataset (e.g. only within MAESTRO and DESED).

 ### Training the Baseline System